brucellino/ansible-role-ui/.github/CONTRIBUTING.md

 - Y is a minor release, which adds both new features and bugfixes
 - Z is a patch release, which adds just bugfixes

 Releases are generally performed after any bugfix / feature enhancement pull request merge.
-You can watch the Github repository for updates.
+You can watch the GitHub repository for updates.
 The latest release will always point to the master branch, whilst release candidates will be done in version-specific branches, such as `v0.2.0-rc`.

 ### Publishing Releases